FransBouma/InjectableGenericCameraSystem/ReadMe.md

 Injectable Generic Camera System
 ============================

-This will hopefully grow to a generic camera system to be used for taking screenshots within games.
+This is a generic camera system to be used as a base for cameras for taking screenshots within games.
 The main purpose of the system is to hijack the in-game 3D camera by overwriting values in its camera structure with our own values so we can control where the camera is located, it's pitch/yaw/roll values, its FoV and the camera's look vector.

-It's written in C++ with some x64 assembler to be able to intercept the location of the 3D camera in the game.
+It's written in C++ with some x86/x64 assembler to be able to intercept the location of the 3D camera in the game.
-The system is designed for 64bit hosts as all games are 64bit nowadays.
+The system is initially designed for 64bit hosts as all games are 64bit nowadays, but can be reworked to be used for 32bit games.
+To do so, you have to change the C++ / Linker parameters of the VC++ project and make sure the assembler is generating x86 code.

 ## Requirements to build the code
 To build the code, you need to have VC++ 2013 or higher, but highly recommended is to use 2015, latest updates.
 Additionally you need to have installed the Windows SDK, at least the windows 8 version.
 The VC++ installer should install this.
 The SDK is needed for Direct input/xinput and DirectXMath.h

 ### External dependencies
-It depends on DirectInput8 (which is part of every DX version) and DX11+ for the math.
-So using this for an x64 game using DX9/10 might not work.
+It depends on DirectInput8 (which is part of every DX version).
+It uses DirectXMath for the 3D math, which is a self-contained library.

 ## Core design
 The core idea is that the generic camera system is used to _build_ injectable cameras with.
 This means that a camera hack for game XYZ uses the code